1970–71 FA Cup: Fourth round proper

 The matches were scheduled for Saturday, 23 January 1971.
 Seven matches were drawn, of which one required a second replay.

-Fifth Round Proper
+Fifth round proper

 The matches were scheduled for Saturday, 13 February 1971 with one fixture and two replays played three or four days later.

-Sixth Round Proper
+Sixth round proper

 The four sixth round ties were played on the 6 March 1971.
 There were two replays in the midweek fixtures of the following week.

 Semi-finals

 The semi-final matches were played on Saturday, 27 March 1971 with the Arsenal–Stoke match needing a replay.
 Liverpool and Arsenal came through the semi-final round to meet at Wembley.

 Replay

 Third place playoff

 Between 1970 and 1974, a third place playoff between the two losing semi-finalists was held.

 Final

 The 1971 FA Cup Final was contested by Arsenal and Liverpool at Wembley on the 8 May 1971.
 Arsenal won 2–1 after extra time, with all three goals coming in the added half-hour.
 Steve Heighway scored for Liverpool first, before Arsenal equalised with a scrambled goal from substitute Eddie Kelly - the first time a substitute had ever scored in an FA Cup final.
 Charlie George scored the winner six minutes into the second period.